imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 Delete a custom metadata field.

-Refer to the [Delete Fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/delete-custom-metadata-field) for a better understanding of the **Request & Response Structure**.
+Refer to the [Delete Custom Metadata Fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/delete-custom-metadata-field) for a better understanding of the **Request & Response Structure**.

 #### Example
 ```php